ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

 Retrieve Associations
 ---------------------

-The following is an example of retrieveAssociations() method:
+The following is an example of group retrieveAssociations() method:

 .. code:: javascript